SeaProto/SeaCore/README.md

 *   **Deep QUIC Masquerading (craftls)**: Emulates Chrome and Firefox's EXACT TLS 1.3 `ClientHello` structures, including GREASE extensions, padding, and ALPN variations.
 *   **REALITY Fallback (Zero Active Probing Signature)**: The server acts as a transparent reverse proxy for a configured white-list domain (e.g., `apple.com`).
 Unauthorized QUIC/TCP connections are seamlessly relayed to the real destination without breaking the TLS handshake, fully masking the proxy's presence.
+*   **Stable 1:1 TCP Reality Mapping**: When using TCP transport, SeaCore establishes a fresh, independent Reality-authenticated connection for *every* SOCKS5 TCP request.
+This perfectly mimics real web-browsing behavior and defeats the statistical traffic analysis that often targets single, long-lived multiplexed connections.
 *   **X25519 Authentication Token**: Uses raw elliptic-curve Diffie-Hellman to encrypt the authentication payload directly into the TLS `SessionID`, leaving absolutely zero protocol metadata on the wire.
 *   **Pure Transparent TCP Fallback**: Listens on both TCP and UDP.
 Incoming TCP scans are blindly piped to the REALITY destination, ensuring port scanners see a flawless HTTPS/2 Web Server, avoiding "UDP-only" heuristic bans.
+*   **Hybrid Transport Support**: Configure `transport` as `"udp"`, `"tcp"`, or `"auto"` to adapt to different network censorship environments (e.g., UDP QoS/blocking in China or Iran).
 *   **Traffic Camouflage & H3 SETTINGS**: Injects randomized heartbeat datagrams and HTTP/3 initialization frames to defeat Machine Learning packet-size and timing analysis models.
 *   **Native SOCKS5 Proxy**: Built-in support for proxying TCP and UDP ASSOCIATE traffic transparently to your applications.